Verified

 Grammatical Analysis

-Adhiṭṭhāna: [nt.] determination; resolution; resolve; foundation; fixing the mind.
+Adhiṭṭhāna: [nt.] determination; resolution; resolve; foundation; steadying (of mind).
 Formed by prefix adhi (over, intensely) + root ṭhā (to stand, stay).
 Literally means “standing firm upon a resolution” or “absolute fixedness of purpose.”

 Orthodox Definition